 Written by: Corey Janoff

-Without further ado, let’s dive into the money topics you should get a handle on in residency!
+Without further ado, let’s dive into the money topics you should get a handle on while in residency!

 The first order of business in residency is to get a game plan for your student loans.
 If you don’t have student loans, feel free to scroll down.